eclipse-lyo/lyo/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] This PR adds an entry to the CHANGELOG (or is a minor edit that does not change code behaviour). _See https://keepachangelog.com/en/1.0.0/ for instructions._
+- [ ] This PR adds an entry to the CHANGELOG. _See https://keepachangelog.com/en/1.0.0/ for instructions.
+Minor edits are exempt._
-- [ ] This PR was tested on at least one Lyo OSLC server
+- [ ] This PR was tested on at least one Lyo OSLC server or adds unit/integration tests.
 - [ ] This PR does NOT break the API

 ## Issues